cryptic-game/cryptic/conventions.md

 For releases, we follow [Semantic Versioning 2.0.0](https://semver.org/).

-Head (Asistants) can create/approve hotfixes for severe/security-related issues to address quick fixes.
+Heads (or Head Asistants) can create/approve hotfixes for severe/security-related issues to address quick fixes.
 Such commits should use the naming scheme: `Hotfix: <message>` (z.B. `Hotfix: Changed foo bar`).
 Create a new branch from a release-tag and name the new release as `<old-release-name>.x` - each hotfix for a release increases x by 1, e.g. `v0.3.1-pre-alpha.2`.

 ## Code Style